 A diamond’s weight is measured in what is known as a ‘carat’, which is a small unit of measurement equal to 200 milligrams and there are 142 carats to an ounce.
 Carat (ct.) is not a measure of a diamond’s size, since cutting a diamond to different proportions can affect its weight.

 Diamonds with report cards

-Chalmers Jewelers is proud to sell certified diamonds.
-These diamonds are certified by an independent laboratory so you can feel confident that your diamond is everything we said it would be.
+Chalmers Jewelers is proud to sell independently graded diamonds that have been reported by an independent laboratory so you can feel confident that your diamond is everything we said it would be.

-A diamond grading report is a detailed explanation of a diamond's cut, color, clarity, and carat weight.
-A certified diamond's quality is guaranteed, and is therefore more valuable than an uncertified stone.
+The grading report will include a detailed explanation of a diamonds cut, color, clarity, and carat weight.
 A certificate verifies a diamonds identity and value and is recognized by all gemologists.

 Sample grading report